jikamens/jik-backup-utilities/README.md

   other important data that we don't want to use, and some data that we don't particularly care about; and

-* my Linux desktop computer, which has some other MongoDB and MySQL databases that I care about, and my home directory that I care a lot about.
+* my Linux desktop computer, which has some other MongoDB and MariaDB databases that I care about, and my home directory that I care a lot about.